 2. Place solid pedestals on all

-corners, approximately 1.5 m away from the planned outside walls of the building.
+corners, approximately 1.5 m away from the planned outside

 3. Ideally all pedestals should